larryknaebelobsidian/kingdom/Questions.md

 ## Translation / Resurrection

-What is the relationship between resurrection and translation?
+What is the relationship between resurrection and Peters' translation?

-Are there more than two resurrections?
+Are there more than two resurrections per Peters?
 If so, how many?

 Is Peters' "translation" the same as the rapture?

-Is there more than one rapture ("translation" of living saints - this is the word used by Peters)?
+Is there more than one rapture per Peters ("translation" of living saints - this is the word used by Peters)?
 If so, how many?

-Who gets translated and when? (this seems to be related to rewards (Prop.
-135) for the faithful)
+Who gets translated and when? (this seems to be related to rewards ([[Proposition 135.
+The doctrine of the Kingdom in full accord with the Scriptural doctrine of the judgment of believers,.|Prop.
+135]]) for the faithful)